Skip to content ↓

 SEND

 We are committed to ensuring that pupils with special educational needs and disabilities can fulfil not only their academic potential and achieve optimal education outcomes but also to achieve physically, creatively, emotionally and socially.
-We are focussed on providing a nurturing and inclusive environment where provision is tailored to the needs and abilities of pupils not matter how varied to support them to achieve their goals.
-UAH works in partnership with the local authority and professionals to provide a range of support to enable students to become confident individuals that appreciate and value their own strengths to make a successful transition into adulthood.
+We are focussed on providing a nurturing and inclusive environment where provision is tailored to the needs and abilities of pupils, not matter how varied, to support them to achieve their goals.
+UAH works in partnership with the local authority and professionals to provide a range of support to enable students to become confident individuals that appreciate and value their own strengths making a successful transition into adulthood.

 We work hard to communicate with pupils with SEND, their parents/carers and liaise with professionals to ensure they are involved in discussions and decisions about support and provision for the pupil.
 In line with this we will be holding a number of talks on topics relating to SEND conditions and support – these will be promoted on the website.

-Please read the SEND Policy 2023 for more detail of our SEND provision at UAH.
+Please read the SEND Policy 2023 for more details on our SEND provision at UAH.

 All teaching staff use Quality First teaching with a Graduated Approach (which involves a four-part cycle of Assess, Plan, Do and Review) to ensure all students whatever their abilities are able to successfully access the full curriculum and are fully aware of the needs of the students in their lessons.
 In addition, our range of support for pupils with SEND and additional needs may include:

-• Key workers and TAs support within and outside of lessons for those students with EHCPs (Educational, Health and Care Plan); SEND and additional needs
+Key workers and TAs support, where deemed necessary and appropriate, in and outside of lessons for those students with EHCPs (Educational, Health and Care Plans); SEND and additional needs

 • Mindfulness